Skip to main content

 }

-If you have trouble following the above tutorial I have commited the examples from this article to GitHub, have a look at the repository and the README file for setup instructions to get yourself up and running.
+If you had trouble following along, I’ve committed the examples to GitHub.
+Check the repository and the README file for setup instructions.